Unit 6: Solving Mysteries: The Fenway Foul-up

-Students have had practice brainstorming details for a given topic sentence and filling in an SPO, as well as distinguishing a topic sentence from given details.
+Students have had practice brainstorming details for a given topic sentence and filling in a Single Paragraph Outline, as well as distinguishing a topic sentence from given details.
 Students will use their new knowledge of sentence types to help them generate a strong topic and concluding sentences when writing their newspaper articles.

 At the end of the unit, students will use their knowledge of a mystery story to write their own mystery.
 They will brainstorm and outline their story, and then write a first chapter that introduces the characters, setting, and problem.
 When describing characters, they will use descriptive language to show and not tell how a character is feeling and what they are like.
 Additionally, students will include a “cliffhanger” to build suspense and encourage the reader to keep reading.

 Like in the two previous units, the main focus of this unit is on reading with expression, particularly character dialogue, in order to show understanding of the text.
 In the core text, the character dialogue reveals a lot about a character’s motivation, feelings, and perspective; therefore, a large focus of this unit should be on including opportunities for students to practice rereading dialogue with intonation, expression, and volume to match interpretation of the passage.